INTRODUCTION TO MONKS COWL AND CHAMPAGNE VALLEY (CATHKIN PARK) HIKING TRAILS

 An easy walk from the Monks Cowl Camp.
 Well marked.
 8km.
 2.5 hrs.

 HLATHIKULU FOREST HIKE

 This is an easy hike of some nine kilometres in total.
 The duration is approximately three hours.
 Start at Monks Cowl Camp and follow the cairns marked Mkhulumane Rock and Hlathikulu Forest.
 Cross the Sterkspruit River and ascend to a cairn that shows the route onto Mkulumani Rock and left to Hlathikhulu Forest.
 Continue along the path.
 You will encounter a magnificent forest and a route back down to the river and Monks Cowl Camp.
-Alternatively, follow the route to Nandi Falls, cross the Sterkspruit River at the point marked 1 on the following map and up to the Hlathikulu Forest marked 2 and then onto Monks Cowl Camp.
+Alternatively, follow the route to Nandi Falls, cross the Sterkspruit River at the point marked one on the following map and up to the Hlathikulu Forest marked two and then onto Monks Cowl Camp.
 Please note that various sources spell this forest’s name differently – Hlathikhulu, Hlathikulu, Hlatikhulu and Hlatikulu.

 MAKHULUMANI ROCK HIKE

 The Makhulumani Rock hike is a moderate day hike of some four hours and nine kilometres.
 This hike begins at Monks Cowl Camp or Bergview Estate.
-From Monks Cowl follow the path and signs to Makhulumani Rock.
+From Monks Cowl, follow the path and signs to Makhulumani Rock.
 Cross the Sterkspruit River until you meet a junction at the co-ordinates -29.04022 and 29.39365.
 Turn left up a path that meanders up a small valley and stream.